0robustus1/fastaccess/README.md

 - ~~disable auto-update via option setting (planned for *0.0.2*)~~ *implemented*
 - more update flexibility
   - e.g. custom update-constraints instead of calling `update_content` manually
+- **version**
+  sometimes parameters passed to the watched method aren't arbitrary, but contain some sort of state.
+So some output-*versions* of the generated content are used, with evenly distributed odds.
+  Fastaccess should allow for these versions to exist in memory.
+  This means, that certain *sets of arguments* are bundling a so called version, which should be accessible via redis for more flexibility.

 ## License